Writing Tests

 */

-runner, which, if the conditions are not met, skips the test and marks it with the letter s
+and marks it with the letter s

 .
-For example, we will skip this test
+For example, this skips the

-on Windows:
+test on Windows:

 if (defined('PHP_WINDOWS_VERSION_BUILD')) {